Frog Went a-Courting

-"Frog Went a-Courtin (Roud No. 16) is an English-language folk song.
+"Frog Went a-Courtin'" (Roud No. 16), also known as "A Frog He Would A-Wooing Go", is an English-language folk song.
 Its first known appearance is in Wedderburn's Complaynt of Scotland (1549) under the name "The Frog cam to the Myl dur", though this is in Scots rather than English.
 There is a reference in the London Company of Stationers' Register of 1580 to "A Moste Strange Weddinge of the Frogge and the Mouse".
 There are many texts of the ballad; however the oldest known musical version is found in Thomas Ravenscroft's Melismata in 1611.

 Summary

 The lyrics involve a frog courting a mouse (Missie Mouse).
 The mouse is willing to marry the frog, but she must ask permission of Uncle Rat.
 In other versions such as "King Kong Kitchie Kitchie Ki-Me-O" by Chubby Parker, the frog fights and kills Miss Mouse's other suitors (an owl, bat and bumblebee) after they interrupt his proposal.
 Uncle Rat's permission received, the two work out details of the wedding.
 Some versions end with a cat, snake or other creature devouring or chasing the couple and wedding guests.
 Sometimes the frog gets away, but is later swallowed by a duck.
 Usually, the final verse states that one or more items (e.g., "bread and cheese" or "Frog's bridle and saddle") "are on the shelf" and that if one wants to hear more verses, one must sing them oneself.